maman/css-literal-loader/README.md

 ### Options

-css-literal-loader accepts a few query options.
+@maman/css-literal-loader accepts a few query options.

 * **tagName**: (default: `'css'`) The tag identifier used to locate inline css literals and extract them.
 * **extension**: (default: `'.css'`) the extension used for extracted "virtual" files.
 Change to whatever file type you want webpack to process extracted literals as.

-**Note:** css-literal-loader expects uncompiled JavaScript code, If you are using babel or Typescript to transform tagged template literals, ensure the loader runs _before_ babel or typescript loaders.
+**Note:** @maman/css-literal-loader expects uncompiled JavaScript code, If you are using babel or Typescript to transform tagged template literals, ensure the loader runs _before_ babel or typescript loaders.

 ## Use without webpack